Our mission is to help you obtain financial freedom. Checkout Our Youtube Channel Checkout Our Youtube Channel

 • Self-employment: If you earned $400 or more from freelancing or self-employment.
 Even if you’re not required to file, doing so can help you claim tax credits or refunds.

-• W-2 Forms: From employers, showing wages and tax withholdings.
+• W-2 Forms: Report wages and taxes withheld from employment.

 • Social Security Numbers: For yourself, your spouse, and any dependents.